-(2) evidence of relevant policy, research, or academic experience.
+2) evidence of relevant policy, research, or academic experience.

 A brief statement (250 words) outlining how their work applies to this course and how they would benefit from the course material.

 Tuition costs will cover course participation, course materials, and any course activities (such as coffee and evening receptions).
 This does not include the cost of travel, meals, incidentals, and lodging.

-Applicants who are graduate students and/or from low- and middle-income countries are eligible to apply for a £750 tuition discount (tuition will cost £1,150).
+Applicants who are graduate students and/or from low- and middle-income countries are eligible to apply for a tuition discount.
 Those who are interested in applying for this discount will have an opportunity to do so as part of the course application.
 A limited number of discounted tuition spaces are available on a first-come, first-served basis, so you are encouraged to apply early.